Hosy-dotcom/MovieTask/README.md

-# Java Project: Nokia Movie Task
+# Java Project: Movie Task

 A simple Java-based application for managing a movie database.
 It allows adding, deleting, and filtering movies, directors, and actors via a command-line interface (CLI).